dariuusss/Data-plotter/README.md

 -extrapolate a point belonging to the linear regression graph;
 -displaying the working dataset at any point of plotting;
 -performing the best fitting for a dataset and drawing the graph accordingly;
-LANGUAGES AND TECHNOLOGIES WE USED
+LANGUAGES AND TECHNOLOGIES USED

-For the implementation, we used Python for both the backend and frontend of the app.
+For the implementation, I used Python for both the backend and frontend of the app.
 Some of the libraries we used were PySimpleGUI, matplotlib.pyplot, matplotlib.backends.backend_tkagg, numpy, sklearn.linear_model and scipy.

 HOW TO USE PLOTIT?